 All vehicle registrations are administered by the switchboard supervisor, Monday-Friday, 8 a.m. to 3 p.m.
 A vehicle registration booth is available in Weigle Hall during registration.
 Vehicle registrations must be completed by the end of the second week of each semester.
 A $50 late registration fee may be added to the vehicle registration fee after the second week.
 There is no prorating of fees.
 No refunds are issued after the second week of the semester or to students who move off campus.
 A vehicle acquired during the course of the semester must be registered within the first week of ownership.
 Unregistered vehicles may be booted or towed and impounded at the owners expense, and parking or other fines may be applied to a students account retroactively once vehicle ownership is verified.

 It is the responsibility of the student to display the parking permit on the inside of the lower left front windshield of his or her vehicle.
 A registered vehicle without a permit displayed may be towed.

 Permits are issued for a single vehicle and are non-transferable.
 A student with more than one vehicle must register each vehicle separately; both vehicles are not permitted on campus at the same time.

-Fourth violation:$20 fine and TOW—may lose your privilege to park/drive on campus; $100-$200 tow fee placed on student account.
+- Fourth violation: $20 fine and tow may lose your privilege to park/drive on campus; $100-$200 tow fee placed on student account.

 Records are kept on every ticket written, whether a warning or a fine.
-Students can contest citation to Security within 5 days of receiving a ticket.
+Students can contest citation to Security within five days of receiving a ticket.
 Do not wait until the vehicle is towed to question a ticket that you receive.
-Parking citations are billed to the student’s account in the Treasurer’s Office and must be paid within 30 days of receipt of citation.
+Parking citations are billed to the students account in the Treasurer’s Office and must be paid within 30 days of receipt of citation.

 The speed limit is 15 MPH on campus.
 Motorists should note marked crosswalks and yield to pedestrians.
-Persons who acquire 2 speed limit citations or acquire 4 or more parking citations may lose their privilege of driving on campus.
+Persons who acquire two speed limit citations or acquire four or more parking citations may lose their privilege of driving on campus.